ComSL: A Composite Speech-Language Model for End-to-End Speech-to-Text Translation

 \section{Abstract}

 Joint speech-language training is challenging due to the large demand for training data and GPU consumption, as well as the modality gap between speech and language.
 We present ComSL, a speech-language model built atop a composite architecture of public pretrained speech-only and language-only models and optimized data-efficiently for spoken language tasks.
 Particularly, we propose to incorporate cross-modality learning into transfer learning and conduct them simultaneously for downstream tasks in a multi-task learning manner.
-Our approach has demonstrated effectiveness in end-to-end speech-to-text translation tasks, achieving a new state-of-the-art average BLEU score of 31.5 on the multilingual speech to English text translation task for 21 languages, as measured on the public CoVoST2 evaluation set.\footnote{The implementation code will be made publicly available soon.}
+Our approach has demonstrated effectiveness in end-to-end speech-to-text translation tasks, achieving a new state-of-the-art average BLEU score of 31.5 on the multilingual speech to English text translation task for 21 languages, as measured on the public CoVoST2 evaluation set.\footnote{The code is available at https://github.com/nethermanpro/ComSL.}